-Creek Week was again a focus of our support this year.
-The Stormwater Management Program and the Open Space Division participated in Dry Creek Conservancy's planning meetings for Creek Week, the City contributed resources to the week's restoration events and to the design and printing of the announcement flyer.
-The City also collected garbage and debris from the clean-up sites.
-The City also contributed funds through the Parks and Recreation Department to purchase t-shirts for clean-up day participants.
-The Stormwater Management Program also participated in the celebration event at Royer Park at the culmination of Creek Week.
-We continue to collaborate with Dry Creek Conservancy (DCC) regarding water quality monitoring and restoration activities through out the year.
-This reporting period the City is partnering with the DCC to secure grant funding for creek awareness signs.
-This project will include the design and installation of signs at creek access points.
-Installation of the signs is scheduled for 2007.
-Date: 7/1/2004 Responsible Party: Brian Castelluccio, Open Space Manager PI-3: Public Body Updates Responsible Party: Kelye McKinney, Engineering Manager Start Date: 7/1/2003 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 X Year 2 Year 3 Year 4 Year 5 Has Goal Been Accomplished: YES General Summary Providing updates on the stormwater program to the general public is another important step in both educating the public on the City's stormwater program and also offering a forum for public feedback.
+The Stormwater Management Program and the Open Space Division continue to participate in Dry Creek Conservancy's planning meetings for Creek Week.
+Dry Creek Conservancy (DCC) helped coordinate and promote the new "Adopt-a-Creek" program, a volunteer group activity to remove litter and invasive plants from "adopted" creek sections within Roseville at the City's "Celebrate the Earth" festival in April 2011.
+DCC plans to move their creek week activities to the Fall in 2011 to be more conducive to creek restoration plantings.
+We continue to collaborate with Dry Creek Conservancy (DCC) regarding water quality monitoring and restoration activities through out the year such as the demonstration of a grassy swale/water conservation garden at Mahany Park.
+In addition, the City has established an MOU with Sacramento County's Business Environmental Resource Center (BERC) to implement a Sustainable Business recognition program in Placer County.
+Staff from the City as well as other surrounding jurisdictions have contributed to the development of a pollution prevention checklist for a variety of mediums; energy and water conservation, solid waste reduction, transportation and air quality, green building as well as stormwater pollution prevention.
+BERC will act as the lead agency in certifying businesses that implement the listed best management practices as sustainable.
+This is a pilot program.
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PI-3: Public Body Updates Responsible Party: Kelye McKinney, Engineering Manager Start Date: 7/1/2003 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 X Year 2 Year 3 Year 4 Year 5 Has Goal Been Accomplished: YES General Summary Providing updates on the stormwater program to the general public is another important step in both educating the public on the City's stormwater program and also offering a forum for public feedback.
 This BMP consists of providing periodic updates during Public Utilities Commission, Planning Commission, and City Council Meetings.
 The City has committed to: a) Provide Public Body Updates The City has agreed to provide two updates per year to the public regarding the activities conducted under the SWMP.
-APPROPRIATENESS:

-Public body updates are appropriate to the stormwater management program because they provide an opportunity for the City's governing bodies and the public in general to hear about the activities of the program and to comment on them.
-EFFECTIVENESS:

-This minimum control measure is an effective means of communicating to the City's decision makers.
-As with most Phase II program, the City's program is funding by the general fund.
+APPROPRIATENESS: Public body updates are appropriate to the stormwater management program because they provide an opportunity for the City's governing bodies and the public in general to hear about the activities of the program and to comment on them.
+EFFECTIVENESS: This minimum control measure is an effective means of communicating to the City's decision makers.
+As with most Phase II programs, the City's program is funded by the general fund.
 Therefore, the program must compete with other general fund activities such as emergency response and safety activities.
 It is important that the elected officials and the general electorate are acquainted with the goals and activities of the Stormwater Management Program when making funding decisions.
 PROPOSED MODIFICATIONS: